pezonilluminati/gitbook-eagle/webhooks.md

 ## Setting Up

-For the set up you only need to add a valid webhook in the integration section of EagleStatus.
-Ensure that your server is configured to handle JSON.
+To get started, simply add a valid webhook in the Integration section of Eagle Status.
+Ensure that your server is configured to handle JSON payloads.

 ## Webhook Payload